lumeihong/CampaignTimeSeries/solution_Readme.md

 | 2018-10-09  | -57.017579  |

 ### task2 solution further improvements:
-> more pdq variables could be try-out to find the optimal model
+- [x] more pdq variables could be try-out to find the optimal model
-> the cross-validation could be done to validate model
+- [x] the cross-validation could be done to validate model
 - [x] other plotting (like scatter plot) could be done to better visualize results
+- [x] personally more study & understanding about forecast models

 ## <ins>task3 solution</ins>